Best smart speakers under $100 in 2026 including Echo Dot, Nest Mini, and HomePod Mini

 Q1.
 Is a smart speaker under $100 worth it?

 Absolutely.
 Today’s budget smart speakers offer excellent value, providing core smart features, decent sound quality, and reliable voice recognition.
-While they may lack premium audio quality or advanced features, they handle essential tasks like music streaming, smart home control, and information queries effectively.
+These devices may not have the sound or a lot of extra features.They do a good job with basic things like playing music controlling smart homes and answering questions.
+They handle music streaming and smart home control well.
 For most users, the functionality differences between a $50 and $150 smart speaker don’t justify the price difference.

 Q2.
 Which is better: Alexa or Google Assistant?